plenoptic-org/plenoptic_presentations/notes.md

 - image space impossibly vast: for 256 x 256 black and white image (just 0 or 1) gives about 2^65000 possible images, and there are only 2^300 electrons in universe
+- make connection to most-exciting stimuli work?
+(Tolias, Livingstone, etc). and point out that we're often interested in *invariances* as well (Tolias has recent paper looking at invariances)